Ismat Alam

-Ismat Alam (born 2 February 2002) is an Afghani cricketer.
+Ismat Alam (born 2 February 2002) is an Afghan cricketer.
 He is a right handed-batsman and right arm fast medium bowler.
 He made his test cricket debut for Afghanistan on 2 January 2025 against Zimbabwe.

 Domestic career

 He made his first-class debut in November 2022.
 With the Pamir Legends he won the 2024–25 Ahmad Shah Abdali 4-day Tournament and finished as the top run-scorer in the competition, with 723 runs from six matches at an average of 103.23.
-This included a best score of 263 not out.
+This included a highest score of 263 not out.

 International career

-In December 2024, he was included in the Afghanistan national cricket team squad for their matches against Zimbabwe.
-On debut in the New Year’s Test in Bulawayo, he marked his debut by scoring an 181-ball 101 whilst batting at No.8 in the second innings, following a duck in the first innings.
-It was the 11th time a batter had scored a century on debut from No.8 or below, and the first since New Zealand wicketkeeper Tom Blundell against West Indies in 2017.
+In December 2024, he was included in the Afghanistan national squad for their matches against Zimbabwe.
+On debut in the New Year's Test in Bulawayo, he scored a 181-ball 101 whilst batting at No.8 in the second innings, following a duck in the first innings.
+It was the 11th time a batter had scored a century on debut from No. 8 or below, and the first since New Zealand wicketkeeper Tom Blundell did so against the West Indies in 2017.